-Command Description Help Topics Displays hyperlinked online help for the product.
-Additional Products Displays the Synopsys FPGA family of products with a brief description.
+Command Description Help Displays hyperlinked online help for the product.
+Additional Products Displays the Synopsys FPGA family of products and a brief description.
 How to Use Help Displays help on how to use Synopsys FPGA online help.
-PDF Documents Displays an Open dialog box with hyperlinked PDF documentation for the product including user guide and reference manuals.
+PDF Documents Displays an Open dialog box with hyperlinked PDF documentation on the product including release notes, user guide, reference manual, and licensing configuration and setup.
 You need Adobe Acrobat Reader® to view the PDF files.
 Error Messages Displays help on the message viewer.
 TCL Displays help for Tcl commands.
 Mouse Stroke Tutor Displays the Mouse Stroke Tutor dialog box which provides information on the available mouse strokes - see Using Mouse Strokes, on page 51 for details.
-License Agreement Displays the Synopsys software license agreement.
+License Agreement Displays the Synopsys FPGA software license agreement.
 Floating License Usage Specifies the number of floating licenses currently being used and their users.

 Command Description Preferred License Selection Displays the floating licenses that are available for your selection.
-See Preferred License Selection Command, on page 452.
-Tip of the Day Displays a daily tip on how to use the Synopsys tools better.
-See Tip of the Day Command, on page 453.
-About this program Displays the About dialog box, showing the tool product name, license expiration date, customer identification number, version number, and copyright.
-Clicking the Versions button in the About dialog box displays the Version Information dialog box, listing the installation directory and the versions of all the compiler and mapper programs for the tool.
+See Preferred License Selection Command, on page 445.
+Tip of the Day Displays a daily tip on how to use the Synopsys FPGA synthesis tools better.
+See Tip of the Day Command, on page 446.
+About this program Displays the About dialog box, showing the synthesis tool product name, license expiration date, customer identification number, version number, and copyright.
+Clicking the Versions button in the About dialog box displays the Version Information dialog box, listing the installation directory and the versions of all the synthesis tool compiler and mapper programs.